Linksy77/CS546-Final_Project/README.md

 npm run seed-all
 ```
 ### Seeding one by one (skip if you already seeded with the above seed-all command):
-1) Sample users (drops/reseeds the users collection with demo accounts)
+1) Seeds the users collection with demo accounts
 ```bash
 npm run users-seed
 ```